 Catch a Film

-If your idea of a great date includes popcorn and a movie go straight to for a classic Valentine’s flick.
+If your idea of a great date includes popcorn and a movie go straight to Music Box Theatre for a classic Valentine’s flick.
 The beautiful old venue shows interesting indie films and award winners like, “The Room,” and “Cold War.”
-They also feature throwbacks to past favorites like “Rocky Horror Picture Show” so to see what films suit your viewing preferences.
+They also feature throwbacks to past favorites like “Rocky Horror Picture Show” so check the calendar to see what films suit your viewing preferences.

 Stroll a Plant-filled Glass Dome